-Travel insurance can protect you from financial loss in the event of unforeseen circumstances and can help you relax even more knowing that you’re covered if the situation changes beyond your control.
+Travel insurance can protect you from financial loss in unforeseen circumstances and help you relax, knowing that you’re covered if the situation changes beyond your control.

 What Is Travel Insurance?

-In essence, travel insurance is a purchased plan (or “policy”) that offers protection from certain financial risks or losses that may occur while you’re traveling.
+In essence, travel insurance is a purchased plan (or policy) that offers protection from certain financial risks or losses that may occur while traveling.
 This often includes trip cancellation or delay, lost luggage, or even an overseas medical emergency.

-The most popular travel insurance offering is a package or comprehensive plan which usually bundles three types of coverage (financial, medical, and assistance) into a single policy.
-This type of policy often covers trip cancellation — which helps to protect travelers against losing non-refundable airline tickets, cruises, and hotel bookings — baggage loss, meals, and incidental expenses stemming from circumstances like unforeseen weather events.
+The most popular travel insurance offering is a package or comprehensive plan, which usually bundles three types of coverage (financial, medical, and assistance) into a single policy.
+This type of policy often covers trip cancellation — which helps to protect travelers against losing non-refundable airline tickets, cruises and hotel bookings — baggage loss, meals and incidental expenses stemming from unforeseen weather events.

-Finally, services such as emergency medical evacuation — which can easily cost tens of thousands of dollars — emergency legal help, assistance finding last-minute accommodations, and 24/7 travel assistance are often included as well.
+Finally, services such as emergency medical evacuation — which can easily cost tens of thousands of dollars — emergency legal help, assistance finding last-minute accommodations, and 24/7 travel assistance are also included.

-Travel insurance has become increasingly popular, largely due to the fact that more people around the globe are traveling.
+Travel insurance has become increasingly popular, largely because more people are traveling.
 In 2018, Americans spent approximately $3.8 billion on travel protection products — a forty percent increase from 2016.

-Yet, travel insurance is not for everyone, or for every occasion.
-For example, it usually makes the most sense to purchase travel insurance on big-ticket trips, such as that once-in-a-lifetime European cruise, or a New Zealand honeymoon.
+Yet, travel insurance is not for everyone or every occasion.
+For example, it usually makes the most sense to purchase travel insurance on big-ticket trips, such as that once-in-a-lifetime European cruise or a New Zealand honeymoon.
 Buying travel insurance for quick trips to close destinations, such as your parents’ house, might cost more than they’re worth.